 Flying alternatives option 3 – Alaska to Russia

 Someone suggested on Twitter that travelling to Europe from North America was possible by crossing from Alaska.
 Clearly, they didn’t know where in North America I live.
 Although I enjoy a challenge, it became clear that this was not a feasible option.

 To get to Alaska, we would have to take the train from Toronto to Vancouver.
 That journey is about four days.
 Once in Vancouver, we would have to get to Prince Rupert (about a day’s journey from Vancouver) to sail to Alaska.
 That is another couple of days on a ferry.
 To get from Toronto to Alaska, it would take about a week (give or take) without even leaving North America.

 Once in Alaska, it appears that crossing to Russia isn’t as simple and easy as it might seem.
 It’s pretty challenging to find accurate and relevant information on the process.
 However, the bigger challenge arises once you (hypothetically) arrive in Russia.
 The towns on that side are so remote that it’s not possible to get across the country without flying at least some of the way.

 For these reasons, this doesn’t seem to be a viable option for getting from Toronto to Rome.
 At least not without taking months to get there and spending a fortune.

 Key takeaways from planning flying alternatives for a transatlantic crossing

-I was actually surprised that there were options of getting to Rome from Toronto without flying.
+I was actually surprised that there were options for getting to Rome from Toronto without flying.
 While two of these were workable, they are not very practical for the average traveller with a limited budget and time.

 Both options for a transatlantic crossing were more expensive than flying and took a lot longer to get to Rome.
 Because of the logistics, it was more challenging to plan a return trip.
 I ended up planning it one way to illustrate the point.
 When you look at the cost, it’s way more affordable to fly than it is to take all the different modes of transportation.

 Carbon footprint calculations for a transatlantic crossing